©Photo by iStock: AndreyPopov

 Alcohol harassment is where one is pressured to drink, often excessively, and even to the point of being dangerously intoxicated.
 In this type of harassment, the drinker doesn’t feel that they have the option to not drink.
 Similarly, an environment where only alcoholic drinks are served may also be considered aruhara.

-Whether you’ve dealt with harassment in your job or just feel that it’s time to make a career change, you may come to the decision to eventually quit a job in Japan.
+Whether you’ve dealt with harassment in your job or just feel that it’s time to make a career change, you may eventually come to the decision to quit a job in Japan.
 But if your company punishes you for doing so, that’s yamehara, from the word yameru (to quit) in Japanese.
 This type of harassment might include guilt-tripping you into staying longer, giving you more troublesome work leading up to your last day, or shaming you for leaving the company.
-This type of harassment is so common, there are companies available that provide the service of quitting your job for you.
+This type of harassment is so common that there are companies available that provide the service of quitting your job for you.

-Harassment and Japanese culture
+Harassment and Japanese Culture

 Though there are many kinds of hara in Japan, many of them are labeled as such because of the awareness that these behaviors aren’t acceptable.
 Still, there are some cultural dynamics and patterns that make certain types of harassment prevalent in Japan.